Alexvc23/Alexvc23/README.md

 - **[ft_transcendence](https://github.com/Alexvc23/ft_transcendance)** - As part of the 42 school curriculum, I developed ft_transcendence, a website for Pong competition.
 This project involved creating a single-page application with real-time multiplayer Pong games, integrated chat, and user account management, showcasing my skills in web development, responsive design, and real-time data handling.
 Developed using NestJS for backend, a TypeScript framework for frontend, and PostgreSQL for database management.

+### Inception Project
+- **[Inception Project](https://github.com/Alexvc23/inception-project)** - A comprehensive system administration project focusing on Docker virtualization.
+The objective was to create a multifaceted infrastructure using Docker containers, each hosting a specific service.
+This project involved setting up an infrastructure composed of various services like NGINX, WordPress, MariaDB, and implementing TLS, all running in a virtual machine using docker-compose.
+Demonstrates deep understanding of system administration, Docker, and network configurations.

 ### Minishell-42

 - **[Minishell-42](https://github.com/Alexvc23/minishell-42)** - This project is an implementation of a Bash shell, completed as part of the 42 school curriculum.
 It demonstrates a thorough understanding of shell functionality and programming, with features that mirror those found in a traditional Bash shell.